Eastern Orthodoxy in North America: Other Eastern Orthodox churches

-Today there are many Orthodox churches in the United States and Canada that are still bound to the Ecumenical or Antiochian patriarchates, or other overseas jurisdictions; in some cases these different overseas jurisdictions will have churches in the same U.S. city.
+Today there are many Eastern Orthodox churches in Canada, Mexico, and the United States that are still bound to the Ecumenical or Antiochian patriarchates, or other overseas jurisdictions; in some cases these different overseas jurisdictions will have churches in the same U.S. city.
 However, there are also many "pan-orthodox" activities and organizations, both formal and informal, among Orthodox believers of all jurisdictions.
 One such organization is the Assembly of Canonical Orthodox Bishops of the United States of America (successor to SCOBA), which comprises North American Orthodox bishops from nearly all jurisdictions.

-(See list of Eastern Orthodox jurisdictions in North America.)
+During the past 50 years, there have come into existence in North America a number of Western Rite Orthodox parishes.
+These are sometimes labelled "Western Orthodox Churches" but this term is not generally used by Orthodox Christians of Eastern or Western Rite.
+These are Orthodox Christians who use the Western forms of liturgy (such as the Roman Rite) but remain Orthodox in their theology.
+The Antiochian Orthodox Church and ROCOR both have Western Rite parishes.

 In June 2002, the Antiochian Orthodox Church granted self-rule to the Antiochian Orthodox Archdiocese of North America.
 Some observers see this as a step towards greater organizational unity in North America.

-During the past 50 years there have come into existence in North America a number of Western Rite Orthodox parishes.
-These are sometimes labelled "Western Orthodox Churches" but this term is not generally used by Orthodox Christians of Eastern or Western rite.
-These are Orthodox Christians who use the Western forms of liturgy (Roman Rite) yet are Orthodox in their theology.
-The Antiochian Orthodox Church and ROCOR both have Western Rite parishes.

-There are over 2,000 Orthodox parishes in the United States.
-Roughly two-thirds of these belong to the OCA, Greek and Antiochian jurisdictions, while the rest are divided among other jurisdictions.
+There are over 2,000 Eastern Orthodox parishes in the United States.
+Roughly two-thirds of these belong to the Antiochian, Greek, and North American Eastern Orthodox jurisdictions, while the rest are divided among other jurisdictions.